 Let’s say you have a gruesome pimple, a spot treatment can help you avoid picking at it.
 Because when you do, you’re not only spreading bacteria, but you’re also running the risk of permanent acne scars.
 The truth is a good spot treatment will have antimicrobial and anti-inflammatory properties too.

-Speaking of acne, if you use a benzoyl peroxide cream or wash, allow it to soak for several minutes before rinsing it off.
+Speaking of acne, if you use a benzoyl peroxide cream like Touch Benzoyl Peroxide 2.5%, allow it to soak for several minutes before rinsing it off.
 What you want is for it to soak in deep enough.
 Here’s where most men rush the process and end up eliminating the effectiveness, don’t do that.

 Another thing to consider is the % of benzoyl peroxide.
 2.5% is a great way to start out, but just be aware there are some side effects like redness, dryness and sensitivity that can occur.
 Though, truth be told, back when I was dealing with acne, I could care less about the side effects as long as the pimples were gone.
 What I realized was the stronger percentage of benzoyl peroxide, the better the results.
 So I continually and gradually increased it.
 Eventually, I started using 10%, which was the highest I could easily purchase at the time.
 Needless to say, it worked wonders.